Flooding and drainage

 Parish lengthsman visit each parish in Devon on a programmed basis to undertake the cleaning of drainage features such as grips and easements and hand cleaning of gullies on the minor network.

 If a river is flooding contact the Environment Agency on 0845 988 1188.
 The Environment Agency also has a range of information about flood warnings and precautions.
-If you need sandbags contact your district council.

 Find out more about Devon’s flood risk management strategy and what to do before, during and after a flood.